rashadg1030/reversi/README.md

 You must have `stack` installed to play this game.

-If you don't have `slack` already go (here)[https://docs.haskellstack.org/en/stable/README/] to learn how to install it.
+If you don't have `stack` already go (here)[https://docs.haskellstack.org/en/stable/README/] to learn how to install it.

 1. Clone the repository